Florida’s Zero Textbook Cost Course Indicator FAQ’s

 Can students filter their search for ZTC courses, to find them in the FloridaShines Course Catalog?

 Yes.
-Students will be able to filter their search to find courses that are designated as ZTC in the FloridaShines Course Catalog.
+Students are able to filter their search to find courses that are designated as ZTC in the FloridaShines Course Catalog.

 What should students do if they find a discrepancy in the catalog?